Eigenvalues of a matrix. Hello friends, today it’s all about the eigenvalues of a matrix. Have a look!!

 So I’ll simplify it a bit more to get

 Thus the characteristic equation of the matrix is

 Now the next step is to get the eigenvalues of this matrix.

 As I know it already, the eigenvalues of any matrix are the solutions of the characteristic equation of the matrix.

 Now in this example, the characteristic equation is

 Hence I can conclude that the eigenvalues of the given matrix are and respectively.

 This is the first part of the example.

-You will find the second post on my other post on eigenvectors of a matrix.
+You will find the second part on my other post in eigenvectors of a matrix.